-Note 25: Segment reporting
+Note 12: Segment reporting

-The Company's activities comprise of transmission of electricity in certain states in India.
-Based on the guiding principles given in Ind AS - 108 "Operating Segments", this activity falls within a single operating segment and accordingly the disclosures of Ind AS - 108 have not separately been given.
+The Company directly or indirectly, will act as a developer on Build, Own, Operate and Maintain ("BOOM") basis, for designing, financing, construction and maintenance of power transmission systems in India.
+Based on the guiding principles given in Ind AS - 108 "Operating Segments", this activity falls within a single operating segment and accordingly the disclosures of Ind AS -108 have not separately been given.

-Note 26: Financial risk management objectives and policies
+Note 13A: Financial risk management objectives and policies

-The Company's principal financial liabilities comprise borrowings, trade and other payables and other financial liabilities.
+The Company's principal financial liabilities other financial liabilities.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include investments, loans, trade and other receivables, cash and short-term deposits and other financial assets that derive directly from its operations.
+The Company's principal financial assets include bank balances that derive directly from its operations.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
-All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
-It is the Company's policy that no trading in derivatives for speculative purposes may be undertaken.
 The management reviews and agrees policies for managing each of these risks, which are summarised below.

 The Risk Management policies of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

 Management has overall responsibility for the establishment and oversight of the Company's risk management framework.
-In performing its operating, investing and financing activities, the Company is exposed to the Credit Risk, Liquidity Risk and Market risk.